elizabethsiegle/autobook-bayclub-ignite-classes-do/README.md

-# Auto-book Bay Club San Francisco Ignite classes using Cron on DigitalOcean Droplets
+# Auto-book Bay Club San Francisco Ignite classes using Cron on DigitalOcean Droplets and Tennis Courts according to your Google Calendar

 This script runs twice a week to auto-book Bay Club Ignite classes for me via a [DigitalOcean droplet](https://www.digitalocean.com/products/droplets).